-because they’re easy to use when we’re looking for an instant refresh.
-One of our go-tos for this is a hydrating thermal mist — a French-girl favorite that works to keep your makeup intact, hydrate your skin and protect it from free radicals.
+If you're looking for an instant refresh, one of our go-to products is a hydrating thermal mist.
+It's a French-girl favorite that works to keep your makeup intact, hydrate your skin and protect it from free radicals.
 Ahead, we rounded up seven reasons why you should incorporate a thermal water spray into your routine.

 Thermal Water Sprays Are Beneficial for All Skin Types

-While most skin-care products can only be used during those two times a day you dedicate to your routine, thermal water can be used throughout the day.
-The major benefit of thermal water is that these sprays can be stored at your desk, in your purse or gym bag, your beach bag, and — if you can get your hands on a travel-sized bottle — your carry-on, so they can be used when and where your skin needs a little extra boost of refreshment throughout the day.
+The major benefit of thermal water is that the spray form can be stored at your desk, in your purse or gym bag, your beach bag and — if you can get your hands on a travel-sized bottle — your carry-on, so they can be used when and where your skin needs a little extra boost of refreshment throughout the day.
 “Thermal water sprays are my favorite product to use when traveling,” Dr. Houshmand says.
 “The air on the plane is very dry, so I like to have this with me as a go-to beauty product.”
-One of our favorites to use during the day is the Vichy Mineralizing Thermal Water because it’s super soothing, protects against environmental skin aggressors and works flawlessly on every skin type.
+One of our favorites to use during the day is the Vichy Mineralizing Thermal Water because it’s soothing, protects against environmental skin aggressors and works flawlessly on every skin type.

-Thermal water sprays, like ike the Avene Spring Thermal Water Facial Mist, can help to soothe skin that’s in need of a little TLC.
+Thermal water sprays can help to soothe skin that’s in need of a little TLC.
 “In France, thermal water is often used to help reduce the irritation associated with eczema, burns and psoriasis because it is soothing, in addition to its hydrating benefit,” Dr. Houshmand says.
-The Avene formula is perfect for this because it’s anti-irritant and extremely calming.

 After cleansing, your skin can feel a little stripped of hydration, which is why applying a moisturizer is so necessary post-wash.
 But before you layer on your moisturizer, consider giving your skin a spritz of thermal spray, which can act as a toner.

-There is no substitute for moisturizers, creams or lotions in your skin-care routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
+There are no substitutes for moisturizers, creams or lotions in your skincare routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
 “Thermal water can help comfort dehydrated skin and lightly moisturize the skin,” Dr. Houshmand says.
 “Some thermal waters have been blended with essential oils or fruit essences and can be left to sit on the skin and slowly sink in.
 These are wonderful for adding moisture to dehydrated or overheated skin.”

 They Can Act as a Makeup Setting Spray

-As Dr. Houshmand mentioned, there are thermal waters that are purely formulated with water, as well as those that are formulated with additional ingredients, be it botanical extracts or essential oils.
-If you’re using a pure thermal water with nothing else included, Dr. Houshmand recommends using it as a makeup setting spray to help lock in your final look and give it a natural-looking glow.
+If you’re using a pure thermal water without essential oils or additional ingredients, Dr. Houshmand recommends using it as a makeup setting spray to help lock in your final look and give it a natural-looking glow.

-Thermal Water Helps Protect Skin From Free Radicals
+Thermal Water Can Help Protect Skin From Free Radicals